 How deadly is it and who is most at risk?

 Similar to other respiratory illnesses, older people and those with illnesses such as diabetes and high blood pressure are at increased risk.
-Early studies have also suggested men are at greater risk.
+Data show that the virus is killing more men than women in the U.S.

 But, as with other diseases, there can be tremendous individual variation in how people respond.
 There will be people with known risk factors who recover as well as people who develop severe cases for reasons we don’t understand.